 - Protections: Is the site either on protected land, such as a National Park or a Conservation Area or is it a Heritage Asset, i.e. is it Listed?

-- Access: What is access to the site like?
+- Access: Particularly important for new developments and conversions agricultural buildings.
+What is access to the site like?
 Is it in good condition, are there visibility splays to se oncoming traffic?
 Can parking be accommodated?
 How far from public transport is the site, can refuse be stored and collected?

 - The site plan: Establishing the boundaries and ownership of a site.